 In Fall 2016, LAC members developed stand-alone training tools to support faculty as they complete course assessments in TracDat.
 Materials were provided in print and video formats (R6.29; R6.30).
-These training resources are accessible from the PRIE Office's Outcomes Assessment webpage and can be shared with any faculty member (full-time or adjunct) working on a course assessment (R6.31).
+These training resources are accessible from the PRIE Office's Outcomes Assessment website and can be shared with any faculty member (full-time or adjunct) working on a course assessment (R6.31).

 Additionally, a team of faculty worked with the SLO Coordinator and other members of LAC to develop a guidebook of suggestions for assessing courses with multiple sections (R6.32).
-As the

-College shifts its assessment practices from individual Instructor Reflections to more consistent cycles of assessment and departmentally-focused course assessments, resources such as this "Book of Ideas" provides a helpful foundation for faculty dialogue, collaboration, and participation.
+As the College shifts its assessment practices from individual Instructor Reflections to more consistent cycles of assessment and departmentally-focused course assessments, resources such as this "Book of Ideas" provides a helpful foundation for faculty dialogue, collaboration, and participation.
 The LAC is committed to providing personalized support to individuals, departments, and divisions throughout the assessment process.

 After the TracDat launch, LAC members were invited to several division meetings to provide TracDat training to faculty.
-Trainings were conducted for Creative Arts, Humanities.
-Physical Education, Physical Science, and Social Science during the Spring 2017 semester (R6.26).
+Trainings were conducted for Creative Arts, Humanities, Physical Education, Physical Science, and Social Science during the Spring 2017 semester (R6.26).
 In addition, members of the LAC have presented assessment best practices, including concepts related to course and program assessment in TracDat, at meetings of AAAG and Academic Senate (R6.33; R6.34).
+The LAC continues to offer assessment assistance during Flex days, workshops, and meetings with departments and divisions (R6.35; R6.36; R3.37; R6.38; R6.39; R6.40; R6.41).

-In Spring 2020, Monterey Peninsula College hosted the statewide SLO Assessment symposium, which was attended by over 135 assessment professionals from around the state (R6.35).
-The main plenary session was presented by the incoming chair of the Accrediting Commission for Community and Junior Colleges (ACCJC) (R6.36).
+In Spring 2020, Monterey Peninsula College hosted the statewide SLO Assessment symposium, which was attended by over 135 assessment professionals from around the state (R6.42).
+The main plenary session was presented by the incoming chair of the Accrediting Commission for Community and Junior Colleges (ACCJC) (R6.43).
 Over thirty MPC faculty and administrators attended the symposium in an effort to shift the assessment culture at the College and demonstrate how meaningful assessment practices can improve practice, curriculum design and implementation, and integration with program review and resource allocation processes.
+Importantly, three MPC trustees attended the event, participating in general and break out sessions.